iterative/dvc.org/static/docs/tutorial/reproducibility.md

 files were checked out by Git and all data files by DVC.

 In more detail — `git checkout master` checked out the code and DVC-files.
-The DVC-files from the master branch point to old (unigram based) data files outputs and dependencies. `dvc checkout` command found all the DVC-files and restored the data files based on them.
+The DVC-files from the master branch point to old (unigram based) dependencies and
+<abbr>output</abbr>. `dvc checkout` command found all the DVC-files and restored
+the data files based on them.

 ## Tune the model